 Skip to main content

-Integrations give your Rallied.ai agent real capabilities.
+Integrations give your Rallied agent real capabilities.
 Without them, the agent can diagnose a ticket but cannot resolve it.
-When you connect an integration, the agent gains access to a set of tools — add a note to a ConnectWise ticket, reset a Microsoft 365 password, run a NinjaOne script, look up a runbook in IT Glue — and can use them automatically as part of resolving helpdesk requests.
+When you connect an integration, the agent gains a set of tools: add a note to a ConnectWise ticket, reset a Microsoft 365 password, run a NinjaOne script, look up a runbook in IT Glue.
+It uses them automatically as part of resolving helpdesk requests.

 How integrations work